ARM-software/abi-aa/buildattr64/buildattr64.rst

 Private subsections
 -------------------

-No requirements are placed on the format of private vendor data.
+No requirements are placed on the attributes used in a private subsection.

 Appendix: Tool Interface for aeabi subsections
 ==============================================